WujekPuchatek/dicom-viewer/README.md

 # DICOM Viewer

-This library is written in Rust and provides functionality for parsing and viewing DICOM files. ksje
+This application is written in Rust and provides functionality for parsing and viewing DICOM files. ksje
 ## Features